-Transcript requests must be made through the Registrar's Office.
+Transcript requests must be made through the Registrar's Office or the online ordering system.
 All requests must be in writing, either on the official transcript request form, available from the Registrar, or in memorandum form with the student's signature.
-Transcripts are processed after receipt of \$5.00 processing fee.
-If an order is made for more than one copy, the processing fee for all subsequent copies is \$5.00 each.
+Transcripts are processed after receipt of \$10.00 processing fee.
+If an order is made for more than one copy, the processing fee for all subsequent copies is \$10.00 each.

 The University reserves the right to refuse to release to any student a transcript, grade report, or diploma for failure to return University property, pay any accounts due the University, or for being in default on school loans.

-Credit by Examination/Non-Collegiate/Military

-Credit and Placement by Examination
+Credit by Examination/Non-Collegiate/Military Credit and Placement by Examination